gideon-monterosa/cloud/plattform-2-container/own_reports.md

 ### Shane

-- Web Services (Containers): Containers are perfect for lightweight, scalable applications like web services.
+- Web Services (Containers): Containers are perfect for lightweight and scalable applications like web services.
 They start quickly and use fewer resources, making them ideal for fast deployments and scaling.
 - Legacy Applications (VMs): VMs provide strong isolation and can run different